-I Childhood 1

-Dan Koditschek - Some Early Influences and Interactions 5
+I Early Years Dan Koditschek - Some Early Influences and Interactions 1 3

-II Kodlab Alumni 7
+II Kodlab Alumni - Yale Years 4

-Robot Navigation Functions 11
+Robot Navigation Functions

-KodLab: The Early Years at Yale 13
+III Kodlab Alumni - Michigan Years 9

-A Natural Sequence 15
+A Natural Sequence

-Juggling (robots) 19
+Juggling (robots)

-My Precious Time with Kodlab at UMich 25
+My Precious Time with Kodlab at UMich

-Tenacity 27

-God Cannot be That Cruel 29
+God Cannot be That Cruel

+IV Kodlab Alumni - Penn Years 25

-Reflections on a Dozen Years with Kodlab 33
+Reflections on a Dozen Years with Kodlab

-On Wisdom, Scholarship, and Mentorship 37
+On Wisdom, Scholarship, and Mentorship 31

-Wandering Through the Desert: How Kodlab Launched My Career 41
+Wandering Through the Desert: How Kodlab Launched My Career

-The Shape of Robotics 47
+The Shape of Robotics

 Robotics: Programming Work or Programming Motion?
-51

-The Lasting Influence of Koditschek on Contemporary Robotics 55
+The Lasting Influence of Koditschek on Contemporary Robotics

-Remarks on my time with Daniel E. Koditschek 59
+Remarks on my time with Daniel E. Koditschek

-Energetic costs of running on sand and energetic gains from a supportive lab 61
+Energetic costs of running on sand and energetic gains from a supportive lab

-Dan Assisted Dynamic Self Righting 65

-Motivation Dynamics 69
+Motivation Dynamics

-To Dan: a great mentor, collaborator, cultivator, and synthesizer

-Also there was gait math 71

-Kodlaboration 75
+Kodlaboration

-To My Favorite Science Fiction Writer 77
+To My Favorite Science Fiction Writer

-Professor Daniel E. Koditschek's influence on me 79
+Professor Daniel E. Koditschek's influence on me

-Updates on the Penn Jerboa 81
+Updates on the Penn Jerboa

-My Night-light 83
+My Night-light 68

-Daniel Koditschek's Paleontological Reach: three-hundred million years in the making 85
+Daniel Koditschek's Paleontological Reach: three-hundred million years in the making 69

-~ -
+V Collaborators and Other Influencers 70

+FGHK: The Mathematician's Perspective 72

+Mechanical Systems with Impacts

+Also there was gait math

-III Collaborators and Other Influencers 87 FGHK: The Mathematician's Perspective 91 Mechanical Systems with Impacts 93 The Art of Dan's Koan 95 From autonomous crabs to leaping squirrelsthank you!
-97 Walking in the footsteps of geologists: From White sands to the Wissahickon 99 MURI-ly we roll along: Dan and control theory approaches to cognition 101 Running on flat and inclined sand if you're a lizard 103
+The Art of Dan's Koan

+From autonomous crabs to leaping squirrelsthank you!
+80

+Walking in the footsteps of geologists: From White sands to the Wissahickon 81

+MURI-ly we roll along: Dan and control theory approaches to cognition 83

+The Legend of Dan 84

-IV Other Unique Perspectives 105
+VI Other Unique Perspectives 85

-A Lab Coordinator's Perspective of Kodlab 109
+A Lab Coordinator's Perspective of Kodlab 87

-Topology and Robotics 111
+Topology and Robotics 88

-Dan Koditschek, one-man welcome wagon 113
+Dan Koditschek, one-man welcome wagon 89

-Robotics Fair 115
+Robotics Fair 90